CZ-NIC/knot/doc/reference.rst

 -------

 If enabled, no OPT record (EDNS) is inserted to outgoing requests to this remote server.
+Additionally, if TCP is used for zone refresh, the SOA query and the subsequent AXFR/IXFR query do not share the same TCP connection.
 This mode is necessary for communication with some broken implementations (e.g. Windows Server 2016).

 ..
 NOTE::